 HTTP.Post sends a POST with the given content type and body.
-It returns an object that includes status information and the response body (see Core HTTP documentation for the exact shape).
+It returns an object with two fields: StatusCode (the HTTP status as a string) and Response (the response body as a string).

 Syntax